OpenZeppelin/openzeppelin-subgraphs/README.md

-# Openzeppelin subgraph
+# OpenZeppelin Subgraphs

 ## Introduction

-This repo contains subgraph schema and templates to index the activity of Openzeppelin contracts.
-For each of the supported Openzeppelin modules `x`, this repo provides:
+This repo contains subgraph schema and templates to index the activity of OpenZeppelin Contracts.
+For each of the supported OpenZeppelin modules `x`, this repo provides:

 - **Primitives to generate a graphql schema:** `src/datasource/x.gql.json`